-Adele's recent weight loss has gained plenty of attention from her followers, especially after she shared several photos of slimmed-down figure on social media.
+Adele's transformative weight loss gained plenty of attention from her followers last year, especially after the Grammy-award winning star shared several photos of slimmed-down figure on social media.

 MORE: 17 of the best wellness apps to download in 2021